 2Practice leading within your position.
 Even if you aren’t in a leadership role, you can still demonstrate that you know how to be a leader.
 Take charge of projects assigned to your department to show your managers that you have what it takes to be in a leadership position.XTrustworthy SourceHarvard Business ReviewOnline and print journal covering topics related to business management practicesGo to sourceMake sure you aren’t stepping on your manager’s toes too much.
 It’s fine to take charge, but don’t try to take your boss’s job.Product managers aren’t the CEO of a team so much as a core team member who manages the product itself rather than the people involved.
 For instance, engineers have an equal say as product managers on how a product gets shipped at most companies.XExpert SourceStephen Cognetta, MBATech Interviewing CoachExpert Interview.
 21 July 2020.

-3Volunteer to solve at work.
+3Volunteer to solve problems at work.
 Product managers are often the ones who identify and solve any problems within their teams.
 If a problem arises, offer to take charge of it and work on it until it’s fixed.
 This will demonstrate that you aren’t afraid to tackle tough situations.XTrustworthy SourceHarvard Business ReviewOnline and print journal covering topics related to business management practicesGo to sourceThis may mean that you have to work a little harder or stay a little longer at work.Be sure to only take on problems that you can actually solve.

 4Improve or provide suggestions for your company’s current product.
 If you have ways you think you could improve upon your current product’s design, interface, or marketability, take those thoughts to your manager.
 Provide a thorough explanation as to what your suggestions are and how they could be implemented to prove that you care about the company and are looking for ways to improve it.XKeep your criticism constructive.
 Don’t bring up a problem unless you have a suggestion as to how you could solve it.You can put together a PowerPoint to really drive home your points.